gadingnst/gading.dev/src/contents/home/en.md

 I'm currently working full-time remotely at [SIRCLO](https://sirclo.com) on the [Orami's](https://orami.co.id) Core Engineering team.

-I'm passionate to explore about modern mobile and web technology while taking into consideration the latest trends and techniques.
+Passionate to explore about modern mobile and web technology while taking into consideration about *DX (Developer Experience)*, the latest trends, and techniques.
 And also, I would be a fast learner in doing new things and building good teamwork either.

 ---

-You've found my personal slice of the internet.
-Let's take a look and enjoy.
+Yeah, you've found my personal slice of the internet.
+So let's take a look and enjoy.